RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

    is to regenerate the entire SDK which may introduce breaking changes, or additional defects.
    Client applications might pin the generator version to control the outcome which causes a massive barrier to overcome to upgrade a client application.

+6. Inconsistency between language targets.
+If developers want to have SDKs in multiple languages or with different framkeworks (eg: Spring) the quality of the generated code can very leading to developers having to develop hacky workarounds.
+Over time the reason for the workarounds can become obscured leading a fragile codebase that is hard to maintain and upgrade.

 ## Moving towards better SDKs